OpenDSA/OpenDSA/RST/en/Glossary.rst

       the computation in an accepting state, then the machine is said to :term:`accept` the string.

+   acceptor
+      In formal languages, any machine whose primary purpose is to determine whether a string is accepted (is recognized to be in a language) or rejected.
+This is in contrast to a machine that computes some value.

    activation record
       :to-term: local variable :label: stores